kingmiiidas/startup/README.md

   - Implemented JavaScript functions to handle user interactions such as form submissions, button clicks, and like sending.

 - **Dynamic Content**:
-  - Used JavaScript to dynamically update content based on user actions, such as displaying posts or likes.
+  - Used JavaScript to dynamically update content based on user actions, such as displaying posts.

 - **API Integration**:
-  - Incorporated `fetch` API calls to the backend services for login, fetching posts, sending likes, and retrieving user profiles.
+  - Incorporated `fetch` API calls to the backend services for login, fetching posts, and retrieving user profiles.

 - **Real-Time Updates**:
   - Implemented polling or other techniques to handle real-time updates where WebSocket is not yet integrated.